 Leverage Our Gainshare Performance Incentives Business Model.
-We intend to continue expanding the Gainshare performance incentives component of our customer contracts.
+We intend to continue expanding the Gainshare performance incentives component of our yield ramp customer contracts, whenever possible.
 We believe this approach allows us to form collaborative and longer-term relationships with our customers by aligning our financial success with that of our customers.
 Working closely with our customers on their core technologies that implement our solutions, with a common focus on their business results, provides direct and real-time feedback for continual improvement of our solutions.
-We believe that we will generate expanded relationships with customers that engage us on terms that include a significant Gainshare performance incentive component.